 Meeting Requests, Parks, Press/Communications, Interns

-Christine Prior is Supervisor Simitian’s scheduler and executive assistant.
+Christine Prior serves as Supervisor Simitian’s scheduler and executive assistant.
 She also works on federal affairs, education, parks and manages the office’s intern program.
 Christine received a degree in political science and public policy from the University of California, Berkeley.